boskovav/PIQMEE-Tutorial/README.md

 Down-sampling the data set at random is an option, but leads to imprecise parameter estimates and could lead to underestimation of the time of the most recent common ancestor.

 Many data sets however contain duplicates.
-This is especially the case for longitudinally sampled sequences from one host infected by a pathogen causing chronic infection, or for sequences obtained from multiple individuals infected by a slowly mutating pathogen.
+This is especially the case for longitudinally sampled sequences from one host infected by a pathogen causing a chronic infection, or for sequences obtained from multiple individuals infected by a slowly mutating pathogen.
 One could take advantage of this duplicity to reduce the analysis runtime and thus allow large data sets to be analyzed.

 The fact that a certain sequence is seen in multiple copies in the resulting sequence alignment is informative for the tree prior model and thus helps to narrow down the parameters of the population dynamic process.